-Yes we will require their signed consent for a service below 63mm anything larger will require an easement.
+Yes we will require their signed consent for a service where an easement is not required as shown in the easement rules in Q15.

 19. What happens if there is a dispute between the customer and the party granting the consent?